We are sailing on the Sunken Foal,

 Death came for Crod Popples just minutes ago.
 But I have already concluded, you may remember, that death's visitation was not unsolicited.
 I promised to explain my method, and I am a man of my word.

-My conclusion was already drawn and placed, as an invisible layer, upon this ship a long time ago.
-Long before any of us came into being - even the ship itself, ancient though it is.
+My conclusion was already reached a long time ago.
+Long before any of us came into being - even the ship, ancient though it is.
 And just why do I employ this method?
 Theatre, gentlemen, I am not ashamed to admit.
-For the thrill of spectacle, I solve crimes in this manner.
+For the tawdry thrill of spectacle, I solve crimes in this manner.
 Some of my colleagues insist that spectacle has no place in the fight against crime.
 I disagree quite strongly.
 Spectacle, theatre, they have a place in all things.
 For what is the world of men without poetry?

-And - it gets better! - my modus operandi is not mere poetry.
-As you will all no doubt attest in light of today's events, there is also the benefit of efficiency.
+But my modus operandi is not mere poetry alone, for as you will all no doubt attest in light of today's events, there is also the benefit of efficiency.
 Poetry and efficiency, fractious gods whose warring scars and shapes the landscape of history.

 But I digress!
 We have established that Crod Popples was murdered.
 I have announced that I know who the murderer is.
 I shall now reveal to you my findings.